Unit 6 Exponents And Exponential Functions Homework 4 Negative Exponents

 • Computer Science: Negative exponents are used in representing and manipulating very small values in computer calculations and data storage.

-• Finance: Calculations involving compound interest and depreciation can utilize negative exponents.
+• Finance: Calculations involving compound interest and depreciation can make use of negative exponents.

 • Engineering: In electrical engineering, negative exponents are used to express very small units of measurement, such as capacitance (measured in farads).

-• Physics: Many physical constants and measurements, like the gravitational constant or the charge of an electron, are expressed using scientific notation with negative exponents.
+• Physics: Many physical constants and measurements, like the gravitational constant or the charge of an electron, are expressed using scientific notation with negative exponents Easy to understand, harder to ignore..

 Practice Problems and Solutions